kssigari/LLF/README.md

 Details:

-0. Linux/Windows Compatible (Sorry Mac users: more difficult to link openmp)
+0. Linux/Windows Compatible (Sorry for Mac users: difficult to link openmp)

 1. We provide pre-compiled Simense-type projector and backprojector, Parallel computing based on OpenMP is used. "libomp" should be linked.